 Collection: Thangka (Tangka)

-What is Thangka (Tangka)?
+What Is Thangka (Tangka)?

 Thangka, also known as Tangga or Tangka, is a Tibetan transliteration and in brief means Tibetan scroll painting.
 Thangka is a unique form of painting art in Tibetan culture.
 It has distinct ethnic characteristics, rich religious themes, and unique artistic styles, depicting the sacred world of Buddha with bright colors.One can earn merit by worshiping Thangka and meanwhile evoke the associations about the meaning of Buddha statues by watching it.